 To qualify for a VA loan, borrowers need to have served in the military or be the surviving spouse of someone who served.

 VA home loan benefits may be extended to active or discharged members of the U.S. Army, Navy, Air Force, Marine Corps, Coast Guard, and Space Force, or those who served as a commissioned officer with the Public Health Service, Environmental Science Services Administration, or National Oceanic and Atmospheric Administration.
-National Guard and Reserve members may also be eligible.
+National Guard and Reserve members also may be eligible.

 Obtaining a certificate of eligibility